ksmigrod/ksmigrod.github.io/source/_posts/2025-11-09_STM32-IDE-Compiler-Programmer-Debugger-install.md

 Reason: ST-LINK firmware upgrade required.
 Please upgrade the ST-LINK firmware using the upgrade tool.
 ```

-It turns out, that ST-LINK firmware on by devboard is too old, and needs to be upgraded:
+It turns out, that ST-LINK firmware on my devboard is too old, and needs to be upgraded:

 ```
 cd /opt/st/stm32cubectl_1.19.0